cars10/elasticvue/README.md

 [Screenshots](https://elasticvue.com/features)

 **Elasticvue** is a free and open-source gui for elasticsearch that you can use to manage the data in your cluster.
-It has full support for elasticsearch versions `8.x` and `7.x`.
+It supports every version of elasticsearch, even those that are EOL.
 Check the [FAQ](https://github.com/cars10/elasticvue/wiki/FAQ) for more details.

 ### Features